abpanic/Mastering-JavaScript/02_Lesson_Data_types/02_lesson_data_types.md

 In the end of 2019, I was thinking to expand my teaching and to reach \
 to global audience and I started a Python challenge from November 20 - December 19.\
 It was one of the most rewarding and inspiring experience.\
 Now, we are in 2020.
-I am enjoying preparing the 30LessonsOfJavaScript challenge and \
+I am enjoying preparing the Mastering JavaScript challenge and \
 I hope you are enjoying too."

 console.log(paragraph)